LicensePro

 How to Apply: Step-by-Step

 File your notary public commission application with the Tucson city clerk or licensing department.
-Many Arizona municipalities now accept online applications.
+Many Arizona municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $28–$280 (typical range for Tucson).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Tucson.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Notary Commission in Tucson?